 All soldiers involved in Galwan clashes accounted for, says Army

 All Indian soldiers involved in the deadly clashes with the Chinese army at the Galwan Valley in eastern Ladakh on Monday night have been accounted for, the Indian Army said on Thursday evening.
-The clarification came in the wake of reports that 10 Army personnel including two Majors were held captive by Chinese military after the hand-to-hand clashes in Galwan Valley that left 20 Indian soldiers dead.
+Ten Indian Army personnel including two Majors were released by the Chinese military on Thursday evening following three days of negotiations, people familiar with the development said.

 They said 18 personnel are undergoing treatment at a hospital in Leh while 58 are admitted to various other hospitals.
 Indian and Chinese militaries held a Major General-level dialogue on Thursday for the third consecutive day on disengagement of troops as well as restoring normalcy in areas around the Galwan Valley.